mysociety/fixmystreet/install/index.md

 ## Deployment

-For production use of FixMyStreet, we suggest you use Apache and FastCGI.
+For production use of FixMyStreet, we suggest you use Apache or nginx, and FastCGI.
 It should also be possible to run it using Plack/PSGI.

-There is an example Apache vhost configuration file in `conf/httpd.conf-example` which contains a sample configuration and the required redirect rules.
+There is an example nginx configuration in `conf/nginx.conf.example`, and an example Apache vhost configuration file in `conf/apache-vhost.conf.example` and `conf/httpd.conf-example`, which contain a sample configuration and the required redirect rules.
 If you are using Apache and the sample configuration you will need the following modules enabled:

 * mod_rewrite
 * mod_proxy
 * mod_expires
 * mod_fastcgi

 For most Linux distributions you should be able to install these using the distribution's packaging system.

 At this point you be able to restart the webserver and see your FixMyStreet installation at the configured URL.